Trusted-Seed/dashboard/content/landing.md

 ---
-title: Trusted Seed  Landing Page
+title: Become One Of Us!
 subTitle: Create a sustainable funding for public goods,
 sections:
-  - description: The Trusted Seed is a key cultural initialization tool for blockchain networks.
-A reputable network of trusted actors with skin in the game who can lend their wisdom and expertise to make good decisions in the early stages of a Commons’ governance.
+  - description: The Trusted Seed is a key cultural initialization tool for Regenerative Economies, stacking their DAOs with a trusted group of curated regens like you.
-    title: Vision
+    title: Start Regen Economies
     image: /images/vision.svg
-  - description: The Trusted Seed is a group of trusted community members that hold the non-transferable CSTK tokens, representing their reputation within the Commons Stack.
+  - description: We started in 2021 supporting Commons Stack’s mission, by Hatching the TEC.
+We have expanded beyond that to support the initialization of Giveth and Ixo, and expect our members to be invited to many other early stage Regen Economies.
-    title: About Us
+    title: History of Success
     image: /images/about-us.svg
-  - description: Create sustainable funding for public goods, initiallyspecifically for token engineering research, open-source software, and, eventually, all kinds of nonprofit causes through a curated list of reputable & experienced community members who are aligned with this mission.
+  - description: The Trusted Seed is a key cultural initialization tool for Regenerative Economies, stacking their DAOs with a trusted group of curated regens as opposed to airdrop hunters.
-    title: Mission
+    title: Legal Shield
     image: /images/mission.svg
 links:
   - label: Telegram